A Good Job for a Poet

 I like being a minor public figure.
 It suits me.
 I like showing up in magazines, going to parties, being interviewed on the radio, and doing all the figurehead stuff.
 I also like paperwork and pencils, efficient online grant application systems, making budgets when other people set up the Excel sheet, and attending to the details that go into making poetry readings and writing workshops happen.
 I wonder what I would have made of the words “infrastructure poet” when I was a teen, if Anne Waldman had been my career counselor?
 Through our informal mentorship, I’ve come to understand this title as a call to strengthen the sites and discourse and etiquettes that are important for poets to thrive.
 Anne and I had a conversation about our work in the Brooklyn Rail in 2016.
 Like her, I have been inspired to make sure the Project represented a larger voice than my own so that its usefulness to the community would outlive my tenure.
 Sometime people have rightfully said that I have been selfless, the job thankless, that I have been a caretaker; however, it is also important to note that the Project has given me a surplus of self (future?), and I can now envision anything—even writing books that have nothing to do with my life as a nonprofit arts administrator.
 In June, I will leave the Poetry Project, and I will feel the best kind of lost.

-Born in Milwaukee, Wisconsin, Stacy Szymaszek is the author of five books: Emptied of All Ships (2005), Hyperglossia (2009), hart island (2015), Journal of Ugly Sites and Other Journals (2016), which was the winner of the Ottoline Prize from Fence Books, and A Year From Today (forthcoming 2017).
-She has...
+Born in Milwaukee, Wisconsin, Stacy Szymaszek is the author of five books: Emptied of All Ships (2005), Hyperglossia (2009), hart island (2015), Journal of Ugly Sites and Other Journals (2016), which was the winner of the Ottoline Prize from Fence Books, and A Year From Today (2018).
+She has also...